How To Text to Give in Church in 2023

 - Only 7% carry more than $100

-Expecting that all of your giving will come in traditional forms is misguided.
+Expecting that all of your giving and fundraising will come in traditional forms is misguided.
 The internet revolutionized the way we handled our finances, and the rise of mobile computing has only solidified this revolution.

 And on top of all that, seven out of ten Americans have at least one credit card.